-Self.conference combines killer tech presentations with insightful soft talks to give you a Detroit-based conference worth your while.
-We're packing two days at the end of May with mobile, web, hardware, software, process, and team talks to help you expand your knowledge, meet other technically-minded folk, and immerse yourself in Detroit's tech renaissance.
-You can take a deep dive into Objective-C with Jeff Kelley, learn about visualizing big data using D3.JS with Matt Shwery, hone your people skills with Angela Harms, and even learn about the Allegory of the Cave from Leon Gersing.
-It's all happening at this year's self.conference!
+Self.conference is a mix of fantastic tech presentations and insightful soft talks in fabulous downtown Detroit.
+We're filling two whole days at the end of May with mobile, web, hardware, software, process, and team talks to help you expand your knowledge, meet other technically-minded folk, and immerse yourself in Detroit's tech renaissance.

-Amber Conville is a mobile developer at Detroit Labs, and has been a software developer for 6 years.
+Amber Conville is a developer at Test Double, and has been a software developer for 6 years.
 She loves code in lots of languages, tdd, craftsmanship, and the software community, and can be found helping out with user groups, conferences, and nerd gatherings whenever possible.

 Erika teaches web development and gives introductory programming presentations at elementary and middle schools.
 She is passionate about the potential of technology to create positive change in the world, and is working to create more opportunities for technology education in Detroit.

 Chelsey has been programming professionally since 2012 when she graduated from the University of Michigan-Dearborn, focusing on iOS since 2013.
 She loves Michigan football, Mexican food, and working out daily as much as the satisfaction of well written, properly formatted code.